wo3kie/cxxDojo/README.md

 Implement a function to calculate a standard deviation.
 From [Wikipedia](https://en.wikipedia.org/wiki/Standard_deviation) standard deviation indicates how the data values tend to be close to the mean.

 **50. correlation.cpp**
-Implement a function to calculate correlation between two collections.
+Implement a function to calculate a correlation between two collections.

 **51. exponentialSmoothing.cpp**
 Implement a function to do exponential smoothing.
 Use Brown's simple exponential smoothing.